Skip to main content

 1. Combined mainstream and specialised programmes (up to 15 teaching hours weekly), as determined by the competent KEDASY for students with milder special educational needs.

-2. Specialised group or individualised programmes of extended hours, as determined by the competent KEDASY for students with more severe special educational needs, which are not accounted for by separate special education schools, depending on the kind and degree of needs.
+2. Specialised group or individualised programmes of extended hours, as determined by the competent KEDASY for students with more severe special educational needs, which are not addressed by separate special education schools.
 The specialised programme may be independent from mainstream programmes, in accordance with the students’ needs.

-The progress of special education students attending primary and secondary schools of general and vocational education, diagnosed by a competent public body, in the second foreign language may not be assessed for school grade promotion or school exit, upon the request of those exercising parental care and guidance.
+Progress in the second foreign language of special education students attending primary and secondary schools of general and vocational education, diagnosed by a competent public body, may not be assessed for school grade promotion or school exit, upon the request of those exercising parental care and guidance.

-In pre-primary education integration classes, pupils are supported by nursery teachers (specialisation PE61 or PE60) trained in special education for pre- primary schools.
-Likewise, in primary education integration classes, pupils are supported by teachers (specialisation PE71 or PE70) trained in special education.
+In pre-primary education integration classes, pupils are supported by nursery teachers (specialty: PE61 or PE60) trained in special education for pre- primary schools.
+Likewise, in primary education integration classes, pupils are supported by teachers (specialty: PE71 or PE70) trained in special education.

-In secondary education integration classes, students are supported by teachers with the specialisations PE02, PE03 and PE04 trained in special education.
+In secondary education integration classes, students are supported by language (PE02), maths (PE03) and science (PE04) teachers trained in special education.
 Teachers of other specialisations may also be placed in integration classes for students with visual or hearing impairments.

-Parallel support is provided in pre-school and primary education by teachers with the specialisation PE60 and PE70 trained in special education, PE61 and PE71.
-In secondary education, parallel support is provided by teachers with the specialisation PE02, PE03 and PE04 trained in special education.
-If these teachers are not sufficient in number, other teachers with the specialisation PE60, PE70, PE02, PE03 and PE04 may also take part in these programmes.
+Parallel support is provided in pre-school (PE60) and primary education (PE70) teachers, trained in special education, (PE61 and PE71 respectively).
+Likewise, in secondary education, parallel support is provided by language, maths and science teachers, trained in special education.
+If these teachers are not sufficient in number, other teachers specialising in foundation or core subjects may also take part in these programmes.
 These teachers are obliged to participate in training and specialisation programmes implemented by the competent authorities for teacher training.

 Not self-served or autonomous students attending general education schools or integration classes are supported by specialised assistant personnel depending on the disability and special educational needs.
 In special cases, where there is a medical diagnosis by a state hospital a nurse may be also placed to support a student.